SysKitTeam/docs-point/point-collaborators/request-workspace-access.md

 #  Request Access to Workspaces

-If you're ever in a situation where you **need access to a certain site, team or group** but haven't been given permission yet, the **Request Access to Workspaces feature is a quick and easy solution to this problem**.
+If you're ever in a situation where you **need access to a certain site, team, or group** but have yet to be given permission, the **Request Access to Workspaces feature is a quick and easy solution to this problem**.

 This might happen in a situation where **you've been placed on a certain project that's already in progress, and you need to catch up with what's been going on**.
 Or maybe in order for the project to move along, the rest of the team will **need access to some of your files**.
-Being a part of the same workspace, makes the sharing of necessary files painless and easy.
+Being part of the same workspace makes sharing necessary files painless and easy.

 When the Access Requests policy is enabled, **users can request to join workspaces either as a Member, Owner, or both** - depending on the Access Requests policy assigned to a particular workspace - **directly through their Microsoft Teams**.